hkoivisto/MechaCar_Statistical_Analysis/README.md

 ![lot3_ttest](https://github.com/hkoivisto/MechaCar_Statistical_Analysis/blob/main/lot3_ttest.png)

   - The mean of Lot 3 is not statistically similar to the population mean of 1500PSI.
 A p-value of 0.04 is below the 0.05 significance level and does provide enough evidence to question the null hypothesis.
-The alternate hypothesis is that Lot 3 contains values statistically dissimialr to the population.
+The alternate hypothesis is that Lot 3 contains values statistically dissimilar to the population.